 This is a modern take on a classic, it's fantastically playable for guitarists of all sizes, but those with smaller hands will truly appreciate the slim neck and its comfortable profile.

-The Telecaster is, of course, one of the most iconic designs in the world of guitars, with its silhouette remaining unchanged since the 50s.
-This particular model is a full sized guitar, making it a great choice for adult players who happen to have smaller hands.
+The Telecaster is one of the most iconic designs in the world of guitars, with its silhouette remaining unchanged since the ’50s.
+This particular model is a full-sized guitar, making it a great choice for adult players who happen to have smaller hands.

-When first picking this guitar up we were really impressed with the overall feel and quality.
+When first picking up this guitar, we were really impressed with the overall feel and quality.
 It was relatively lightweight, weighing in at just a hair under 8lb.
 The test model we were sent was in classic butterscotch blonde with a full 25.5” scale maple neck and maple fretboard.

 The neck profile is a modern C, which is an asymmetrical design.
-The neck ergonomics were superb, and we found it to be exceptionally comfortable from the top to the bottom of the neck, for both chords, including barre chords, and single note runs and solos.
+The neck ergonomics were superb, and we found it to be exceptionally comfortable from the top to the bottom of the neck.
+This was true both of chords, including barre chords, and single-note runs and solos.

 It had a nut width of 1.650”, which gave it enough string spacing to prevent accidental fretting, while not requiring excessive reaching during complex chords.

-The guitar came set up for light gauge strings, with Fender .009”s fitted from the factory.
-The light strings carried low tension, (which was of course helped by the full scale neck) and this helped to further increase the comfort factor, requiring very little finger pressure to fret notes.
+The guitar came setup for light gauge strings, with Fender .009”s fitted from the factory.
+The light strings carried low tension (helped by the full-scale neck), which further increased the comfort factor.
+It required very little finger pressure to fret notes.

-Body construction is basswood, which, while not considered a luxury wood, still provided good tone and sustain.
-The pickups were typical, hot Tele style, and provided the signature twang from the neck setting.
-Intonation was great, which is largely down to the 6 adjustable saddle setup and string through design.
+Body construction is basswood, which isn’t considered a luxury wood, still provided good tone and sustain.
+The pickups were typical, hot Tele style and provided the signature twang from the neck setting.
+Intonation was great, which is largely down to the 6 adjustable saddle setup and string-through design.

 Verdict: The Fender Player Telecaster is one of those guitars that every player should have in their collection at some point.
-Vintage Teles were truthfully some of the worst guitars around for small hands with their chunky necks, but this modern c shape with its asymmetrical ergonomics makes it a joy to play for anybody with smaller hands.
+With their chunky necks, Vintage Teles were truthfully some of the worst guitars around for small hands, but this modern c shape with its asymmetrical ergonomics makes it a joy to play for smaller-handed players.

 A baby shredder that makes fast play accessible for those with small hands.